Fudan-iGEM/2024-wiki/src/measurement.md

 <div style="text-align: center;" id="fig2">
     <img src="https://static.igem.wiki/teams/5115/measurement-sy/spot-assay-figure.png" style="width:80%; height: auto;">
     <div>
-        <span style="color: gray">Figure 2: Images of spots from one experiment, the control on the left and the dual-induced on the right.<br>
+        <span style="color: gray">Figure 2: Images of Spots from One Experiment, the Control on the Left and the Dual-Induced on the Right.<br>
           <small>These figure illustrates the growth patterns of bacteria spots, following serial dilutions.
 From left to right, the columns correspond to the initial culture, dilutions of 1:10, 1:100, 1:10<sup>3</sup>, 1:10<sup>4</sup>, and 1:10<sup>5</sup>. #16 and #16-2 were grew from two colonies on the same plate.
 We transformed plasmid number #19 on another day generating a second plate labeled as #25.
 Both #16 #16-2 and #19 #25 are biological replicates with slight difference.
 The edges of the plates can serve as a reference for image quality.</small>
          </span>
       <br><br>